|Role:||Principal Consultant, Digital Innovation|

-Working within the Digital Innovation team, my role is focused on improving customer and employee experiences.
-As a result, I am especially attuned to the power of experiences and how they shape individuals.
-The formative experiences that made me who I am today were defined by my family, upbringing, education, and too many hopes and dreams to list.
+Working within the Digital Innovation team I’m focused on the areas of customer and employee experience, and as a result I am especially attuned the power of experiences and how they shape individuals.
+The formative experiences that made me who I am today were defined by my family, upbringing, education - and too many hopes and dreams to list.

-I was born in London, raised in Florida, and have spent most of my adult life in New York City.
-I currently reside in Frankfurt, Germany.
-My father was an entrepreneur who started no fewer than ten businesses over the course of his life, a couple of which were successful.
-From the age of ten to when they weren’t travelling as they built their main business abroad, my parents exclusively worked from home.
-This meant that my sister and I had daily exposure on how to maintain a successful business: hard work, figurative blood, literal sweat (we lived in Florida, after all) and sometimes tears; this set a clear example for me.
+I was born in London, raised in Florida, lived the majority of my adult life in New York City and currently reside in Frankfurt, Germany.
+My father was an entrepreneur who started no fewer than 10 businesses over the course of his life, a couple of which were successful.
+From when I turned 10 years’ old, when they weren’t travelling as they built their main business abroad my parents exclusively worked from home.
+This meant my sister and I had daily exposure to how to maintain a successful business: hard work, figurative blood, literal sweat (we lived in Florida, after all) and sometimes tears.
+This set a clear example for me.

-I was lucky to be referred to Capco at precisely the right time.
-I was 24 and didn’t have a clear view of what I wanted to do, only that I needed something more challenging.
-I had been working as a non-profit fundraising consultant and was bored with the repetitive nature of the job and felt stifled by the ‘pay-your-dues’ culture.
+I was lucky to be referred to Capco at exactly the right time.
+I was 24 and didn’t have a clear view of what I wanted to do – only that I needed something more challenging.
+I had been working as a non-profit fundraising consultant and was bored with the repetitive nature of the job and felt stifled by the ‘pay-your-dues’ culture where I was working.

-I will never forget one of my projects with a wealth management client.
-It was not only successful because we delivered a solution that the client was very happy with, but because it was the first time that I managed a truly diverse team of strong personalities.
-This engagement helped stretch me as a leader, and I was very proud of how our team grew together and emerged as a closer-knit unit.
+A key project during my time here involved a wealth management client - not just because we delivered a solution that the client was very happy with (they were), but because it was first time I managed a truly diverse team made up of strong personalities.
+This gave rise to some initial challenges, but it helped me stretch as a leader and I was very proud of how our team grew together and emerged a closer-knit unit.

 I think it’s fair to say I live and breathe our Be Yourself At Work motto and, at one time or another I have participated in or acted in a leading role within every iteration of the diversity and inclusion groups.